derrickqin/trello-plugin-all-in-one/Readme.md

 Trello boards are really useful for lots of purposes.
 However, there are lots of missing features that users ask for, such as
 - card number
 - card label name
-- total number of cards in each column
+- total number of cards in each list/column
 - true car age (the time that each card has been moved to a column)

 People started to build lots of small extensions to power up their Trello boards.
 Then one day, I found that half of my Chrome extensions were Trello-related.
 I started to think about if I should create an all-in-one plugin which could fulfill all my purposes.